 A History of Rugby Union in Salisbury

-At an inaugural meeting held on Tuesday 4th November 1878 at St Edmunds School-room it was resolved unanimously that there should be a Football Club in Salisbury.
-A committee was appointed and subscriptions were set at 5 shillings (25p) per annum.
+At an inaugural meeting held on Tuesday 4th November 1878 at St Edmunds School room, it was resolved unanimously that there should be a Football Club in Salisbury.
+A committee was appointed, and subscriptions were set at 5 shillings (25p) per annum.
 Home matches were to be played at the Butts.

-At a second meeting, the first AGM, on 12th April 1879 it was reported that, “Ten matches have been played during the season, viz. – Andover, Romsey, Warminster, Andover, Southampton, Warminster, Basingstoke, Fordingbridge, Southampton and Fordingbridge: of these, eight were played under the Rugby Union rules and two under the Association rules.
+At a second meeting, the first AGM, on 12th April 1879 it was reported that, “Ten matches have been played during the season, viz. – Andover (2), Warminster (2), Southampton (2), Fordingbridge (2), Basingstoke and Romsey: of these, eight were played under the Rugby Union rules and two under the Association rules.
 The club won four matches and lost four, the other two being severally disputed and drawn”.
 It was also reported that the financial state of the club, although showing a deficit, was considered by the committee “also to be very satisfactory”.

 In September 1912 two meetings were held when it was decided “to resuscitate Rugby football in the city by forming the Salisbury Rugby Football Club”.
 A committee was appointed, including at least one member of the 1889 committee thus establishing continuity between the clubs, and subscriptions were set at 5 shillings per annum, interestingly the same as 36 years earlier.
 Home matches took place at the recreation ground Harnham.
-Fixtures were played against the Royal Artillery, Castle Cary, Trojans, Frome, Sherborne and Yeovil.
-The playing of Rugby Union was reestablished in the city.
+Fixtures were played against the Royal Artillery, Castle Cary, Trojans, Frome, Sherborne, and Yeovil.
+The playing of Rugby Union was re-established in the city.